dialex/start-testing/docs/tools/mnemonics.md

   - Functional: Do we detect errors automatically?
 Can users report errors?
   - Appropriate: Are errors reported instantly, to the right audience?
 Do we have false errors?
   - Impact: Does it fail as soon as possible?
 Is the user flow blocked?
 What do users lose?
-  - Log: Are logs acessible, detailed, searchable?
+  - Log: Are logs accessible, detailed, searchable?
   - UI: Is the error message understandable by users?
   - Recovery: Does the message help users recover from the error?
 Can they contact support?
   - Emotions: What does a user feel when an error occurs?
 Does the error message ease or worsen that pain?